 But still, nothing suited my basic needs.

-I don’t need crazy bells and whistles that only complicate things and cause stock portfolio tracking to be a bigger nightmare than it already is.
+I don’t need crazy bells and whistles that only complicate things and cause stock tracking to be a bigger nightmare than it already is.

 Before the OSV portfolio tool, I’d been using a Google Docs version that does what I need.
 There are options like personal finance websites that sync with your brokerage account and automatically update your transactions to make life easier.